thosgood/this-weeks-finds/markdown/201-250/week217.md

 > \sum a~n~/n^s^
 >
 > has analytic (or meromorphic) continuation beyond Re(s)>r?
 Maybe even
-> this is hard\-\--or maybe there is no such elementary criterion.
+> this is hard---or maybe there is no such elementary criterion.
 >
 >      > I'll be happy to assume for starters that an is multiplicative.
 >